elastic/geneve/tests/reports/documents_from_rules-8.18.md

 * Enumeration of Kernel Modules via Proc
 * Enumeration of Privileged Local Groups Membership
 * Execution of an Unsigned Service
+* External Authentication Method Addition or Modification in Entra ID
 * File Creation in /var/log via Suspicious Process
 * File Permission Modification in Writable Directory
 * First Occurrence GitHub Event for a Personal Access Token (PAT)